Man killed at Trump rally identified as firefighter Corey Comperatore, who ‘died a hero’ - KESQ

 “He helped us out when I was real sick a couple years ago.
 I was in the hospital and almost died.
 Corey was one of the first people to message me and say ‘Hey, how can I help you,’” Achilles said.

-Bishop David Zubik of the Catholic Diocese of Pittsburgh said in a statement that “Comperatore’s selfless act in the face of danger speaks to his strength of character, deep faith, and dedication to serving others.”
+Bishop David Zubik of the Catholic Diocese of Pittsburgh said in a statement, “Comperatore’s selfless act in the face of danger speaks to his strength of character, deep faith, and dedication to serving others.”

 “Let us also take this moment to pray for unity and an end to violence and inflammatory rhetoric in our community and across our nation,” he said.